 - Business: typically for business meetings; sometimes for short-term research or study

 - Student: for enrollment in an educational institution

 - Resident or Employment: for long-term stays or work; a separate work permit may also be required

 Some countries require other types of visas for certain work—including specific types for researchers, journalists, and missionaries—and for particular family or immigration situations.

 The host country’s embassy or consulate in the U.S. provides basic information on visa requirements and is a good place to start your research.

 Visa requirements change from time to time, so it’s important to consult with us early in your project planning.
 We can advise you on outbound visa requirements and keep you informed of any changes.

-We can also connect you with visa and passport processing firms who can help you obtain the required travel documents.
-Access our visa vendor portal with your Harvard ID and PIN to learn more.
+We can also connect you with a visa and passport services firm that can help you obtain the required travel documents.

 International students and scholars should consult advisors at the Harvard International Office for inbound visa requirements before leaving the U.S.